Skip to main content

 Training Programme

-The PhD Programme sees the participation of academicians from both private law and public law sectors, on the assumption that phenomena such as digital innovation and the creation of value by the users themselves which is correlated to it, or the environmental sustainability of development economics, as well as the emergence and establishment of new production models, require a close correlation of the public and private sectors.
-In view of concentrating on the fundamental rights of the person as much as the reflection on the reform guidelines of public administration and national institutions and European, as well as proposals on market, business and forms of work developments.
+The PhD Programme features faculty from both private and public law fields, based on the premise that phenomena such as digital innovation and the associated creation of value by users, the environmental sustainability of economic development, and the emergence and construction of new production models, require a close correlation between the public and private sectors.

 Last updated on: